Home

 Close Window to return to main page

-which includes the commemoriation of two soldiers who served in the Yorkshire Regiment.
+which includes the commemoration of two soldiers who served in the Yorkshire Regiment.

-The information and photos for Leeds (Lawns Wood) Cemetery, including the graves and commemorations of Yorkshire Regiment soldiers has been kindly provided bu Andrea Hetherington (<ahetherington123@btinternet.com>), a Friend of Leeds Lawns Wood Cemetery.
+The information and photos for Leeds (Lawnswood) Cemetery, including the graves and commemorations of Yorkshire Regiment soldiers has been kindly provided by Andrea Hetherington (<ahetherington123@btinternet.com>), a Friend of Leeds Lawnswood Cemetery.
 We are extremely grateful to Andrea Hetherington for this information and the photos.

 (Information from the Commonwealth War Graves Commission website, http://www.cwgc.org/)

-Two Yorkshire Regiment soldiers are commemorated on this screen wall, with one of the soldiers also having an identified grave.
+Four soldiers who served with the Yorkshire Regiment are commemorated on this screen wall, with one of the soldiers also having an identified grave (Private Waring).

 A further screen wall bears the names of 105 casualties of both wars buried in Leeds General Cemetery, where their graves could no longer be maintained.